Endoscopic Spine Surgery

 Advanced spinal endoscopy is a very innovative minimally invasive technique, it has not stopped evolving during the last 20 years, creating new methods and surgical accesses to approach the spine.

 We can treat pathologies such as herniated disc and canal stenosis, simply with an approach that requires an incision of less than 1 cm in the skin.

 It consists of the exploration of the spinal canal through a high definition optic that provides a light source.
 It is used mainly an endoscopic camera with a channeled optical system connected to a high definition television screen.

-Through the optics channel, we use the different clamps and surgical instruments necessary for the treatment of the different pathologies.
+Through the optic channel, we use the different clamps and surgical instruments necessary for the treatment of the different pathologies. .